 Rumbi did her studies in Environmental and Resources Management which included different aspects such as renewable energy, sustainable development and emissions reduction.
 Before moving to Hamburg for her Masters, Rumbi worked with Global2030 in Berlin, an organisation which provides information and suggests action on the most urgent global challenges of the 21st century.
 During her Masters, she worked on a bicycle project in her home country Zimbabwe on improving the access to education for school children through the use of bicycles.
 Her project focused on reviewing schools that received bicycles through donation programmes compared to schools that did not, to see if this improved access through bicycles had a significant impact on aspects such as school grades.
 Rumbi joined the EURIST Team at the beginning of 2017 as a bike project coordinator.

-Maximilian also studied Latin America Studies, Geomatics and Transport Planning and Logistics on the University of Hamburg, the Hafen-City-University and the TU Hamburg-Harburg.
+Maximilian is a Geographer and member of the core team of EURIST since 5 years.
+His focus is on sustainable transport development in urban and rural areas, as well as creating livable and resilient cities.
+Maximilian has studied Geography at the University of Hamburg.
+He also studied Latin America Studies, Geomatics and Transport Planning and Logistics on the University of Hamburg, the Hafen-City-University and the TU Hamburg-Harburg.
 He Has been working as consultant in real estate before joining the Eurist Team.

 Vice Executive Director